csjcode/react-native-techstack/techstack/README.md

 * In App, import `import reducers from './reducers';`
 * `<Provider store={createStore(reducers)}>`

 * This the bare minimum for a Redux application.

+###  83. Rendering the Header

+* Create a src/components/common folder
+* Create Header - copy from previous project